Acanthodoris/Note-Taker/README.md

 ## Overveiw:
 * After submiting it I started over since I think I altered the starter code.
 So I started over after going over the mini project again I had a better understanding on what to do.
+I cannot get it to work on heroku.

 ## Demo: